Vladimir II Monomakh: Early life

+Reign in Kiev

+When Sviatopolk II died in 1113, the Kievan populace revolted, attacking government officials, rich citizens and Jews, who were reported to have cooperated with the late prince.
+In order to restore order, the ruling circles of the capital invited Monomakh to take the throne, as he was considered to be the most liked ruler by the people.
+After accepting the invitation, the new prince immediately started working to remove the causes of popular disaffection by reducing the rate of interest on loans.

+During his rule in Kiev Monomakh promulgated a number of reforms in order to allay the social tensions, providing concessions to burghers and lower estates of Kiev, regulating the status of bondsmen and restricting power of the boyars.
+Among others, Monomakh's decrees prohibited usury, banned the enslavement of merchants indebted as a result of an accident and defined the status of kholopy.
+The text of Monomakhs's statute was included into the revised edition of the Russkaya Pravda.

+Legacy

+Vladimir Monomakh was buried at Saint Sophia Cathedral.
+Known as the founder of the Monomakhovichi dynasty, he became remembered as a strong ruler and skillful statesman, and the years of his rule saw the last flowering of Ancient Rus', which was torn apart by internal struggles after the death of his son and heir Mstislav in 1132.

-Vladimir Monomakh is buried in the Saint Sophia Cathedral in Kyiv.
-Succeeding generations often referred to his reign as the golden age of that city.
-Numerous legends are connected with Monomakh's name, including the transfer from Constantinople to Rus of such precious relics as the Theotokos of Vladimir and the Vladimir/Muscovite crown called Monomakh's Cap.
+Succeeding generations often referred to Monomakh reign as the golden age of Kiev.
+Numerous legends are connected with his name, including the transfer from Constantinople to Rus of such precious relics as the Theotokos of Vladimir, and the Vladimirian and Muscovite crown called Monomakh's Cap.

+Contribution to literature

+Monomakh's Instruction to Children, written c.
+1117, entered the Laurentian Chronicle along with his letter to prince Oleg Sviatoslavich.
+A didactical and autobiographical work, Poucheniie is considered to be one of the best texts of literature dating to the period of Kievan Rus', and contains passages condemning the internecine struggles between princes, promoting the idea of a unified state.

 Marriages and children

 Vladimir married three times.
 The 13th-century chronicler Saxo Grammaticus reported that, in what would have been his first marriage, Vladimir wed Gytha of Wessex, daughter of Harold, King of England, who had fallen at Hastings in 1066 and of Edith Swannesha.
 This marriage is not reported by any contemporary sources, and none of the Russian sources report the name or parentage of Vladimir's first wife.
 The "Testament of Vladimir Monomakh" records the death of the mother of Vladimir's son Yuri on 7 May 1107, but it does not mention her name.
 Most historians agree it was more likely Yuri's mother was Gytha, based upon Yuri's acceptable marriage age in 1108.

 They had at least the following children: